 Students with majors outside the education department may minor in education studies or special education.

-For students who plan to work in settings where there are educational opportunities (e.g. training, tutoring, program development, religious education, etc.)
+Students who plan to work in settings where there are educational opportunities (e.g. training, tutoring, program development, religious education, etc.) may also benefit from an education studies minor.

 >>> course requirements